 5. Configure Buffer.

 Buffer is the secret that makes social media manageable.
-By integrating Feedly with Buffer, I can share content my followers will be interested in with the click of a button.
+By integrating Feedly with Buffer, I can share content that my followers will be interested in with the click of a button.

 Take the time to configure each of your social media accounts and set up your publishing schedule.
 Buffer will now space your updates out at the intervals you’ve determined.